theloni-monk/Moody/README.md

 ## Frontend

+### Homepage

+The homepage will provide basic information about the application and will provide users with a button to login.

+### UserLogin

+The User login screen will leverage google federated sign-in to provide a sign-in option for users.
+After a user las logged in and the app has obtained an *id_token* the user login screen will cache the token in local storage and redirect to the homepage.

-The webapp has two main views - input and analysis
+The actual webapp has two main views once logged in- input and analysis

 ### Input